bbc/lrud/README.md

 ## Unregistering a node

-A node can be removed from the navigation tree by calling 'unregister' with the id of the node
+A node can be removed from the navigation tree by calling `navigation.unregister` with the id of the node

 ```js
 navigation.unregister('list-item-1')